- About LogicMonitor

 Collector Considerations for Inclusion in an Auto-Balanced Collector Group

-Since devices will be dynamically moving among the Collectors in an Auto-Balanced Collector Group (ABCG), it’s recommended that the Collectors that make up the group are as similar as possible.
-In addition to this general rule of thumb, Collectors within an ABCG must specifically share the following characteristics:
+Since devices will be dynamically moving among the Collectors in an Auto-Balanced Collector Group (ABCG), we recommend that the Collectors making up the group are as similar as possible.
+Collectors within an ABCG must specifically share the following characteristics:

 - Network accessibility.
 Collectors must have the same network accessibility to all devices monitored by the ABCG.